 "It's a seamless system.
-If the clinical nurse consultant at the call center has concerns about one of the participants, they send a referral to the community service RN or social worker to evaluate the participant in their home," she says.
+If the clinical nurse consultants at the call center has concerns about one of the participants, they send a referral to the community service RN or social worker to evaluate the participant in their home," she says.

-"LifeMasters' goal is to manage as many people as possible by telephone because successful programs need to be scalable.
+"LifeMasters' goal is to manage as many people as possible by telephone, because successful programs need to be scalable.
 However, to ensure that all participants are getting the help they need, different options must be provided," Selecky points out.

 About 30% of the participants have had a face-to-face visit with a LifeMasters nurse at least once, but only about 94% of them are followed regularly by the clinical nurse consultants in the call center.

 "People tend to have the preconceived notion that a telephonic program won't work with older or underserved participants, but it does work if there is an outlet for other interventions when required," Selecky says.

 When CMS sends LifeMasters the names of individuals eligible for the program, LifeMasters contacts the beneficiaries and invites them to participate in the program, then sends a letter to their primary care physicians explaining the program.
 The participants are assigned a nurse who calls them on a regularly scheduled basis.

 "The frequency of contact depends on the severity of the individual's conditions.
 Many of the participants are not accustomed to focusing on their health, and the nurses may gradually ease them into managing their condition," she says.

 Selecky attributes part of the success of the program to a unique method of stratifying participants, a combination of traditional stratification based on utilization and cost of care with the Patient Activation Measure, a tool that assesses an individual's likelihood to engage in making health care changes.